twhite96/hacker-scripts-python/README.md

 I do more detailed writing on https://0x8c.org.

 > [!IMPORTANT]
-    Also, **THIS IS FOR EDUCATIONAL PURPOSES ONLY**.
+    **THIS IS FOR EDUCATIONAL PURPOSES ONLY**.
 I am not responsible for whatever happens if you break shit or get arrested for being stupid.
 I will be making a license, etc, soon.